Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 Python 3 (``3.5.2`` or newer) is required here, and - as for the other runtime dependencies - must thus be available on the target system (i.e. on the user host and also on all additional computing hosts - if any).

-Often, on a given host (typically a computing one), multiple generations of Python coexist (Python 2 or 3), as well as multiple versions thereof (ex: 3.5.2, 3.6.3, etc.).
+Often, on a given host (typically a computing one), multiple generations of Python coexist (Python 2 or 3), as well as multiple versions thereof (e.g. 3.5.2, 3.6.3, etc.).

 We leave the choice of the actual Python version to be used by the engine up to the developer, who can select it by creating a symbolic link named ``python-for-sim-diasca`` that should point to the Python version of interest, and be found from the default user PATH.